daikon-games/polyglot/README.md

 # polyglot
 ![banner graphic](banner.png)

-Polyglot is a library for GameMaker Studio 2.3+ for loading localized strings easily and efficiently.
+Polyglot is a library for modern GameMaker Studio projects for loading localized strings easily and efficiently.

 #### Table of Contents
 * [Setup](#setup)